by Christopher Dalton

 “What if he stays in my room?
 Sleeps on a bed I take up there for him.
 We keep his name off the register.
 You keep your rules; I keep my team together.”

 The clerk’s eyes shut slowly, and his ugly head fell forward, his chin coming to rest on his chest again.
 Tobacco juice dribbled on his shirt.
-He breath was shallow, as if asleep.
+His breath was shallow, as if asleep.

 I snapped.
 I couldn’t see straight anymore.
 I reached across the counter and grabbed the clerk by his collar.
 I pulled him up halfway over the counter, and his head nearly jerked off his body as I shook him.